symfony/symfony-docs/doctrine/pdo_session_storage.rst

     Configure the database credentials
-    :ref:`using environment variables in the config file <config-env-vars>` to make your application more secure.
+    :ref:`using environment variables in the config file <config-env-vars>` or :ref:`using secrets in the config file <secrets-reference>` to make your application more secure.

 Next, tell Symfony to use your service as the session handler: